matrix-org/matrix-spec-proposals/proposals/xxxx-apake_authentication.md

   "auth_id": "12345"
 }
 ```
-Here N is the prime and g is the generator of the SRP group. s is the stored salt for the user as supplied in the `POST`, B is the public server value, and auth_id is the id of this authentication flow, can by any unique random string.
+Here N is the prime and g is the generator of the SRP group. s is the stored salt for the user as supplied in the `POST`, B is the public server value, and auth_id is the id of this authentication flow, can by any unique random string, used for the server to keep track of the authentication flow.

 the server calculates B as:

 	B = kv + g^b

 where b is a private randomly generated value for this session (server side) and k is given as:

 	k = H(N, g)